 - 1.5 oz. shot of 80-proof liquor (40% alcohol) = 1 drink

-Studies show people tend to over-pour when serving themselves, making it easy to consume more than intended.
+Studies show people often over-pour when serving themselves, making it easy to drink more than intended without realizing it.
+Understanding these measurements is key to making informed choices about alcohol consumption and its potential risks.

 Alcohol Myths: Let’s Set the Record Straight